10 Foods to Boost Collagen Naturally

 7. Bone Broth

-Bone broth, which is made by simmering water with animal bones, could be a good source of collagen.
+Bone broth, which is made by simmering water with animal bones, could be a good food source of collagen.
 The bones and connective tissue can release collagen, as well as amino acids, calcium, magnesium, glucosamine, and chondroitin into the water as they simmer.

 Eggs are a great source of protein, and although they do not contain the connective tissues that meat or bone broth does, they do contain high amounts of proline and glycine.
 Since proline and glycine are two of the key amino acids necessary for your body to produce collagen, you will boost collagen synthesis by consuming eggs.
 While the whites contain the collagen-boosting amino acids, the yolks are also great for your health.
 They contain healthy fats and vitamin D, both of which promote healthy skin.

 Avocados contain vitamin E and omega-3 fatty acids.
 Studies have shown that omega-3s can enhance collagen production.
 Omega-3s may also have healing properties, which can also improve the appearance of the skin.